This post is a rewrite – after what you’ve already guessed…a change of mind.

 Straightforward IELTS information

-I find BC provides more straightforward information than IDP – this is the main reason I always chose BC for my exams.
+I find BC provides more straightforward information than IDP – this is the main reason I initially chose BC for my exams.

 The content of the exams at both organizations is the same (or at least, supposed to be the same).
 However, when reading information about the exam on both IDP’s and BC’s websites, I found BC’s instructions for writing and speaking less fear-mongering and more focused on the overall level of candidates’ English proficiency.